 Management Risk.
-A strategy used by Harding Loevner may fail to produce the intended results.
+A strategy used by Harding Loevner may fail to produce the intended results or expected returns, causing a Portfolio to lose value or fail to meet its investment objective or underperform funds with similar investment objectives and strategies.